flynn/flynn/docs/content/architecture.html.md

 ### Our Tech

-We built most of Flynn from scratch, and choose the best tools available.
+We built most of Flynn from scratch, and chose the best tools available.

 Flynn is written almost entirely in Go.
 Go is one of the few languages designed with concurrency as a first class feature which makes it a great fit for all of